gorantiwarrohan3-stack/prasadamConnect/README.md

 - A Firebase project with Phone Authentication enabled
   - In Firebase Console: Build → Authentication → Sign-in method → enable Phone
   - For localhost, add your domain (http://localhost:5173) to Authorized domains
+  - **To send OTP to real phone numbers (not just test numbers):**
+    - Enable billing in your Firebase/Google Cloud project
+    - Go to Firebase Console → Project Settings → Usage and billing
+    - Link a billing account (required for SMS delivery)
+    - SMS costs apply per verification (varies by country)

 ### Setup
 1. Install deps: